 Many Yolŋu parents desperately want their children to get a good education.
 But they have few options.
 The current mainstream schooling system offers them little real hope despite many trying.
-Lack of good culturally competency and cross-cultural communication skills leave many Yolŋu students struggling to learn and traumatised.
-This system destroys both the teacher and the students’ potential.
+Lack of culturally appropriate educational environments leave many Yolŋu students traumatised and/or struggling to learn.
+This system destroys both the teachers’ and the students’ potential.

-The other solution, which Why Warriors has been wanting to develop over the last 10 years now, is an online school.
-Produce a Yolŋu school, that once developed it can go on delivering real effective Yolŋu friendly education for many decades.
+Another solution, which Why Warriors has been wanting to develop over the last 10 years now, is an online school.
+A Yolŋu school that, once developed, can go on delivering genuinely effective Yolŋu friendly education for many decades.

-This would bring the full power of Yolŋu language and culture into play.
-Putting Yolŋu children in a Yolŋu friendly, and safe learning environment.
-It could be used by Yolŋu parents as a self-learning resource or by the mainstream schools to turbocharge the classroom education.
+This would bring the full power of Yolŋu language and culture into play, putting Yolŋu children in an appropriate and safe learning environment.
+It could be used by Yolŋu parents and Elders as a self-learning resource, or by mainstream schools to turbocharge the classroom education.

-Yolŋu students of all ages will learn how to read and write in both their original Australian own language (Yolŋu Matha) and English.
-All instruction will be Yolŋu Matha so the student does not get lost.
-It will also teach maths, world history and science, in Yolŋu Matha and English through to university level.
-It will be a tool through which Yolngu communities can control and drive their learning experience, combining the best of traditional and contemporary knowledge.
+Yolŋu students of all ages would learn how to read and write in both their original Australian language (Yolŋu Matha) and English.
+All instruction would be Yolŋu Matha so the student has full understanding in their first language, allowing proper cognitive engagement.
+It would also teach maths, world history and science – in Yolŋu Matha and English – through to university level.
+It will be a tool through which Yolŋu communities can control and drive their learning experience, combining the best of traditional and contemporary knowledge.